shelleywong/CSCI211-Course-Materials/Programs/program04.md

 This assignment is to implement an RPN calculator that can evaluate any legal expression and catch **all** illegal input (except numbers with so many digits that they won't fit into a double).
 As soon as illegal input is encountered, print the error message (see below) and call `exit(1)`.

+> Note: `exit(1);` is similar to `return 1;`.
+One difference is that calling `exit` from anywhere in your code will terminate program execution immediately.
+This is useful if you want to create a function for the standard error message and exit the program from this function.

 > Note: Start early and make incremental progress.
 If you think you can finish a programming assignment in one day, finish it the first day it is assigned.
 Students who put off these assignments tend to have a bad time.

 ## Program Requirements

 ### Implementation

 Implement your stack from scratch using dynamic allocation.
-In other words, your stack must look like a linked-list.
+In other words, your Dstack must look like a linked list.
 You may not use a stack from a library.
-Create a class Node to hold the elements of the stack.
-The Node class must be nested inside the stack class.
+Create a class Node to hold the elements of the Dstack.
+The Node class will be nested inside the Dstack class, similar to the Vlist in P3.

 Implement your program using the following class:
 ```
 class Dstack
-    Stack of doubles that provides at least the following functions:
+    Stack of doubles that provides the following functions (see Lab 07):
+        Dstack      // a constructor that initializes an empty stack
+        ~Dstack     // a correct destructor
         push        // push a new element on top of the stack
         pop         // remove and return the top element from the stack
                     // (using a reference parameter)
+        size        // return the number of elements in the stack
         empty       // return true if stack is empty, false otherwise
-        ~Dstack     // a correct destructor
 ```
 You may use whatever return types and arguments you see fit.
-You may add additional functions if you need them.<br>
+You may update the the Dstack class for P4, as long as it works as expected for the post-fix calculator.<br>

 Put `main()` in the file calc.cpp<br>

 **The Dstack class may not contain any parts of the calculator program.
 It is a stack not a calculator.** Put the parts of the program that have to do with the calculator (including the error message) in calc.cpp.<br>

 > Note: I recommend writing `Dstack` from scratch.
 If you copy code from any provided examples, you won't learn as much as if you write it from scratch.
-By the end of 211, you should be able to write linked-list based classes quickly and easily.
+By the end of 211, you should be able to write linked list based classes quickly and easily.

 ### Input